-For some patients, having a VAD and needing medical care can be hard.
+For some patients, having a VAD and needing lots of medical care can be hard.
 You or your caregiver may feel sad, worried, or even angry at times.
 Taking care of your emotional and mental health is a very important part of your care.
 Be sure to talk with your care team if you have these feelings or any changes in behavior.
 Your care team will be able to connect you with the right support services.
-Your center may have a patient and family VAD group you can join.
-Abbott also has a patient ambassador program which can help connect you to others in the HeartMateTM LVAD Community.
-You can join online at: abbott.com/ambassadors.